Saurabhrajmane-23/VCS-Backend/Readme.md

 6. wrote some utilities that i will use throughout the code like apiError, ApiResponse and AsyncHandler.

 7. went on to write the first models, i.e. user and repo model.
-I have deviated a bit from the original model diagram, although i have not removed any fields from the model I have added some more like default branch, size and stats of the repo in repo model.
+I have deviated a bit from the original model diagram, although i have not removed any fields from the model I have added some like default branch, size and stats of the repo in repo model.
 Also added avatar field to user model.

 8. Installed the bcrypt package and used it to firstly hash the password before saving it in backend and secondly made a function to check whether password in backend is same as password entered by the user later. so far so good !

+9. Made a utility to upload files to cloudinary using cloudinary.uploader.upload, also i am saving the files locally on server in case the file upload fails and is re attempted.
+Configured multer middleware as well, used diskStorage for uploading file on server.